cutting-room-floor/reinventgreen/README.md

 Rich dataset containing over one million building footprints of New York City.
 Here we've colored them by footprint area ([Source](https://nycopendata.socrata.com/Facilities-and-Structures/Building-Perimeter-Outlines/r7fd-yd5e)).

-NOTE: this is powered by a postgis data, since the data are so heavy.
+NOTE: this is powered by a postgis database, since the data are so heavy.
 We can give db dumps tomorrow morning - just ping me at [@ian_villeda](https://twitter.com/ian_villeda)

 ## School zones